paparazzi/paparazzi/doc/sphinx/source/quickstart/first_flight.rst

 Making the changes permanent
 ----------------------------

 In the current state, you have to do the process all over again every time you restart the Bebop.
-We can use paparazzi by default.
+However, you can start Paparazzi by default with the following steps:

 - Power up the Bebop
 - Connect your laptop to the Bebop's wifi network